rayfrankenstein/AITOW/README.md

 ---
 “The whole industry created around Agile has nothing to do with what developers used to talk about.
 It is full of lies and it become an instrument of management control.”--@Sc_Meerkat, [https://twitter.com/Sc_Meerkat/status/1146194736446935040](https://twitter.com/Sc_Meerkat/status/1146194736446935040)

 ---
+"Scrum is a way to take a below average or poor developer and turn them into an average developer.

+It's also great at taking great developers and turning them into average developers.

+Everyone just wants to take something easy off the board that you can get done in a day so you have something to report in tomorrows daily scrum.
+It's just everyone trying to pick the low hanging fruit.
+THere's no incentive to be smart and to take time to think about solutions, if nothing is moving across what are you even doing?
+You're letting the team down!
+The velocity is falling!
+I think if you have hard problems to solve you solve them by giving them to smart people then leaving them the fuck alone.
+You don't constantly harras them everyday demanding to know what they did yesterday and what they plan to do today.
+With daily updates where is the incentive for the smart people to work on the hard problems?
+They now have the same incentive as the junior developer, find the easiest tickets to move across the board.

+Sometimes I will want to just be alone and think about a solution for a few days.
+If I do that though I'd have nothing to say at the scrum.
+So instead I'll pick the user story where the colour on a front end was the wrong shade of green or a spelling mistake!
+See, I knocked out 2 stories in one day, before lunch!
+Go me!

+And it all looks like progress because stupid cards are moving across a pointless board.

+Scrum exists because managers don't trust developers to get things done without constant supervision and an ever present threat of looking bad for your team.

+It takes a team of potentially really smart people and turns them into a code production line.
+It's depressing.", LandR, [https://news.ycombinator.com/item?id=23234117](https://news.ycombinator.com/item?id=23234117)

+---
 “Self-organisation in Scrum is a lie.
 You are told how many meetings you have to have, the work you are supposed to do is ordered by PO, a Scrum Master is hired to direct you and then you are told that you are ‘self-organising’ it all?
 What exactly there left to be “self-organised”?
 PO prioritised the work, being solely responsible for the backlog, all “rituals” are prescribed.
 Not much space left to ‘self-organise’.--@Sc_Meerkat, [https://twitter.com/Sc_Meerkat/status/1141447191141212166](https://twitter.com/Sc_Meerkat/status/1141447191141212166)